COXIT-CO/dont_trust_ai/README.md

 ## HOW TO RUN:
+1. Create constants.py file with variables for prompt
+2. Create .env file with variables for prompt
+3. Add testcases.csv file with data
 ```
-python -m venv .venv
-.venv\Scripts\activate
-streamlit run app.py
+docker-compose up --build
 ```
+App is running on http://localhost:8501/

-And then enter your LMM settings and prompt
+## And then enter your LMM settings and prompt

-### Create constants.py file with variables for prompt